subeshyadav3/subeshyadav3/README.md

 # Hi, I'm Subesh Yadav 👋

 Sat Saheb!!, Hello! , Namaste To You All !!!<br>
-🌱 I’m currently learning TypeScript, Data Science, and computer engineering in between 🤣
-Portfolio (40% Completed) <a href='https://www.subeshyadav.com.np/'>Link</a>
+🌱 Currently learning AI, Data Science, and Development to build impactful solutions 🚀 Portfolio (40% Completed) <a href='https://www.subeshyadav.com.np/'>Link</a>

 ## Connect with me: